secondRZ/swe-interview/topics/cs-details.md

 * Use generic collections with `using System.Collections.Generic;`
 * Your own classes can have `foreach` if they implement **IEnumerable**.
 You get that plust `Add`, `Clear`, `Contains`, and `Remove` methods, and the `Count` property if they implement   **ICollection**.
 Implementing **IList** will get you all of that plus bracket notation, `IndexOf`, `Insert`, `Remove`, and `RemoveAt`.
 * A reason to make a collection **IEnumerable** instead of a List, is to essentially make it readonly, since it won't have any add or access methods.
+But **IReadOnlyList** is a more specific way to do that.
 * **List**: `List<string> myList = new List<string>(optionalInitialCapactyInt) {"Optional", "initialized", "values"};`
   * `myList.Add("Item");`: Adds an item to the end of the list.
   * `myList.Count;`: Returns the length of the list.